-- 13. The Code provides for a time bound Insolvency Resolution Process for companies and individuals, which is required to be completed within 180 days (subject to a one-time extension by 90 days) and mandatorily be completed within 330 days from the insolvency commencement date.
-Corporate insolvency resolution process shall mandatorily be completed within a period of three hundred and thirty days from the insolvency commencement date, including any extension of the period of corporate insolvency resolution process and the time taken in legal proceedings in relation to such resolution process of the corporate debtor.
-If the resolution plan does not get finalised or is rejected by NCLT or DRT on technical grounds, then assets of the debtor are sold to repay his outstanding dues. - 14.
-The Code makes significant changes in the priority of claims for distribution of liquidation proceeds.
+- 13. The Code provides for a time bound insolvency resolution process for companies and individuals, which is required to be completed within 180 days (subject to a one-time extension by 90 days) and mandatorily be completed within 330 days from the insolvency commencement date.
+If the resolution plan does not get finalised or is rejected by NCLT or DRT on technical grounds, then assets of the debtor are sold to repay his outstanding dues. - The Code makes significant changes in the priority of claims for distribution of liquidation proceeds.
 In case of liquidation, the assets will be distributed in the following order: (i) fees of insolvency professional and costs related to the resolution process, (ii) workmen's dues for the preceding 24 months and secured creditors, (iii) employee wages, (iv) unsecured creditors, (v) government dues and remaining secured creditors (any remaining debt if they enforce their collateral), (vi) any remaining debt, and (vii) shareholders.